danielegasparri/span-gui/span/readme_span.txt

 This top panel is divided in three frames.
 Any operation begins within the upper-left frame, called 'Prepare and load spectra'.
 There are four basic steps to load the spectra to SPAN and start the analysis.
 - 1. Extract spectra from 2D or 3D fits:
     This step is mandatory if you do not still have the 1D spectra needed by SPAN.
-It allows you to extract 1D spectra either from 2D fully reduced fits images or 3D fully reduced fits images, i.e. data cubed.
+It allows you to extract 1D spectra either from 2D fully reduced fits images or 3D fully reduced fits images, i.e. datacube.
     - If you have 2D fits of long-slit spectra with the dispersion axis along the X axis of the image, press the 'Long-slit extraction' button.
 There you can fit the trace, correct for distortion and/or slope and extract a 1D spectrum or a series of 1D spectra binned in order to reach a Signal to Noise (S/N) threshold;
     - If you have MUSE or CALIFA data cubes, press the 'DataCube extraction' button.
 To achieve the extraction, SPAN uses routines inspired to the famous GIST Pipeline (Bittner et al. 2019).
 Both these extraction routines will save the 1D spectra in the 'SPAN_results' folder and a spectra file list in the directory where you are running SPAN, ready to be loaded.